tenox7/stc/README.md

 ## Usage

-The tool by default connects to `http://127.0.0.1:8384` however you can target different machines by using `--target` flag.

-You must specify API Key by using etiher `--apikey` flag or `APIKEY` environment variable.
-The API Key can be obtained from the Syncthing Web UI or `config.xml` (`grep apikey config.xml`).
+The tool needs `--apikey=xxxx` and `--target=http://...:8384` flags to connect to the Syncthing API.
+The API Key can be obtained from the Syncthing Web UI (General tab) or in `config.xml` file.

+If you place `stc` binary in the Syncthing home folder or specify `--homedir` flag, it will try to obtain the right values in `config.xml`.

+API Key can also be specified by `APIKEY` environmental variable.

+If you use TLS/SSL/https without valid certificate you can use the flag `--ignore_cert_errors` to supress the errors.
+This is considered very unsecure.

 ## Flags